clinics

 Dr. Kishore Mulpuri

-Dr. Kishore Mulpuri completed his medical and orthopaedic training at Kasturba Medical College, Manipal University in India and went on to pursue orthopedic fellowships at the Women's and Children's Hospital in Adelaide, Australia and the Melbourne Orthopedic Group and Royal Children's Hospital in Melbourne, Australia.
+Dr. Kishore Mulpuri completed his medical and orthopedic training at Kasturba Medical College, Manipal University in India and went on to pursue orthopedic fellowships at the Women's and Children's Hospital in Adelaide, Australia and the Melbourne Orthopedic Group and Royal Children's Hospital in Melbourne, Australia.
 He subsequently completed a clinical research fellowship in orthopedics at BC Children's Hospital and a MHSc in Epidemiology at the University of British Columbia.
-He is now a Pediatric Orthopaedic Surgeon at BC Children's Hospital and an Associate Professor in the Division of Pediatric Orthopaedics at the University of Columbia.
+He is now a Pediatric Orthopaedic Surgeon at BC Children's Hospital and an Associate Professor in the Division of Pediatric Orthopedics at the University of British Columbia.
 His clinical practice and research interests have a major focus on the pediatric hip and cerebral palsy.
 He regularly treats patients with a wide range of conditions including developmental dysplasia of the hip (DDH), cerebral palsy, Legg–Calvé–Perthes (Perthes) disease, osteogenesis imperfecta (OI), slipped capital femoral epiphysis (SCFE) and trauma.

 Dr. Firoz Miyanji

 Dr. Firoz Miyanji completed his medical school training at the University of Ottawa.
-He joined the UBC Orthopaedic Residency Program in 1999 and graduated in 2004.
+He joined the UBC Orthopedic Residency Program in 1999 and graduated in 2004.
 He then completed a one year spine fellowship at Toronto Western Hospital and a one year pediatric orthopaedic fellowship at San Diego Children’s Hospital.
-Dr Miyanji joins the orthopaedic group in providing emergency and elective orthopaedic care at Children’s Hospital.
-He, alongside Dr. Reilly and Dr. Ghag, provide a combined spinal clinic and operative spinal care service.
+Dr Miyanji joins the orthopedic group in providing emergency and elective orthopedic care at Children’s Hospital.
+He, alongside Dr. Reilly and Dr. Ghag, provides a combined spinal clinic and operative spinal care service.
 Dr. Miyanji's research interests include spine surgical outcomes and spinal deformity research.
 Dr. Miyanji is currently BC’s specialist in vertebral body tethering for scoliosis management.
 The spine clinic at BC Children’s is part of the Harms Study Group and Growing Spine Study Group, which are multi-center prospective research studies that focus on pediatric spinal deformities.

 Dr. Ravi Ghag

-Dr. Ravi Ghag received his Doctor of Medicine degree and completed a residency in Orthopaedic Surgery at the University of British Columbia, Faculty of Medicine.
+Dr. Ravi Ghag received his Doctor of Medicine degree and completed a residency in Orthopedic Surgery at the University of British Columbia, Faculty of Medicine.
 He has acquired a Masters of Science in Health Economics Policy and Management from the London School of Economics in the United Kingdom.
-Dr. Ghag joined the BC Children's Hospital Orthopaedic team this year after completing a fellowship in Pediatric and Adult Spinal Surgery at the Oxford University Spine Unit in Oxford, United Kingdom.
+Dr. Ghag joined the BC Children's Hospital Orthopedic team this year after completing a fellowship in Pediatric and Adult Spinal Surgery at the Oxford University Spine Unit in Oxford, United Kingdom.
 His clinical interests include management of pediatric spinal deformity and back pain.
 His research areas of interest include surgical outcomes and economic analyses of surgical intervention.

 Dr. Lise Leveille